-Five staff networks are active, accessible and staff led: BAME staff network (in process of choosing new name); MAPLE disability network; Armed Forces Network for veterans, partners of serving members, reservists and inclusive of international forces (not limited to HM Forces).

-Pride+ network for LGBTQIA colleagues and Women's Network.

-All networks are led by staff members with lived experience, are active and growing, and welcome & encourage allyship.
-They are supported with an honorarium and 0.5 days per week protected time.

-The networks are a place where minoritised colleagues seek support with stress, harassment, bullying or abuse - sometimes openly in meetings, or confidentially with a visible leader, who are then supported by the Executive Sponsor for the network and the EDI team.

-demonstrate
+protected characteristics is now demonstrate

-that there is
+recently in place.
+Ensuring that that there is

-Board-level,
+minoritised colleagues can and Board-level,

-regular
+do access FTSUG support is one regular

-monitoring that
+of the Trust's EDI People monitoring that

-action is taken
+Promise objectives. action is taken

 on data

-surrounding
+Five staff networks are active, surrounding

-staff abuse,
+accessible and staff led: BAME staff abuse,

-harassment,
+staff network (in process of harassment,

-bullying and
+choosing new name); MAPLE bullying and

-physical
+disability network; Armed Forces physical

-violence

-Appropriate resourcing to be in place to enable this reporting with data from multiple sources.
-Also, support from Divisions to secure robust follow-up of incidents and sharing of outcomes.
+Network for veterans, partners of violence.

+serving members, reservists and

+inclusive of international forces Appropriate

+(not limited to HM Forces). resourcing to

+Pride+ network for LGBTQIA be in place to

+colleagues and Women's enable this

+Network. reporting with

+data from

+All networks are led by staff multiple

+members with lived experience, sources.
+Also,

+are active and growing, and support from

+welcome & encourage allyship.
+Divisions to

+They are supported with an secure robust

+honorarium and 0.5 days per follow-up of

+week protected time. incidents and

+sharing of

+The networks are a place where outcomes.

+minoritised colleagues seek

+support with stress, harassment,

-Equality impact assessments are applied when amending or creating policy and procedures for reporting abuse, harassment, bullying and physical violence as they are with all HR and other policies and procedures across the Trust.
-A specific Equality Impact Assessment was applied to the United against Racism campaign, which is widened to all they have "safe protected characteristics over the spaces" for course of full implementation.
-Staff networks are engaged in reviewing HR policies and campaigns such as United against Racism.
+bullying or abuse - sometimes openly in meetings, or confidentially with a visible leader, who are then supported by the Executive Sponsor for the network and the EDI team.
+The implementation of the actions should be informed by the groups highlighted in Equality impact assessments are applied when amending or creating policy and procedures for reporting abuse, harassment, bullying and physical violence - as they are with all HR and other policies and procedures across the Trust.
+A specific Equality Impact Assessment was applied to the United against Racism campaign, which is widened to all protected characteristics over the course of full implementation.
+Staff networks are engaged in reviewing HR policies and campaigns such as United this evidence as experiencing poorer outcomes - for example when ensuring that messages and support are reaching those groups and that against Racism.
 Support is provided for staff outside of their line management structure through all of the above sources, and in addition, the Employee Assistance Programme (EAP) is available